 It’s also the heaviest of my recommendations, so you may want to keep it on the countertop or store it in an easily accessible place to avoid a lot of lifting.
 That said, it is still much lighter than a stand mixer, so you’ll appreciate the ability to do some of the tasks often assigned to mixers–such as kneading and whisking—without the heft and space requirements of those larger appliances.

-Overall, this Cuisinart food processor is truly amazing.
+Overall, this Cuisinart food processor (view on Amazon) is truly amazing.
 It handles all baking-related prep tasks with ease, and its roomy capacity is a standout quality for bakers.

 Many of us bake for holiday gifts, birthday parties, and large gatherings.
 Being able to work with large amounts of ingredients at one time is really a time-saver when entertaining or baking for a large family.